 What & How I Packed

-I took the Transporter on a little triathlon road trip to Lanzarote for a few jam packed days of swimming, cycling and running to see if I liked it as much as or more than then previous version.
+I took the Transporter (an Osprey 40l pack) on a little triathlon road trip to Lanzarote for a few jam packed days of swimming, cycling and running to see if I liked it as much as or more than then previous version.
 The 40 litre is a handy size as it fits the carry on sizes for most airlines but worse case scenario, should they still stick your baggage in the hold, you know it can stand up to the treatment!